Aliases for ERBB4 Gene

 GeneCards Summary for ERBB4 Gene

 ERBB4 (Erb-B2 Receptor Tyrosine Kinase 4) is a Protein Coding gene.
-Diseases associated with ERBB4 include amyotrophic lateral sclerosis 19 and amyotrophic lateral sclerosis 1.
-Among its related pathways are PI-3K cascade and PI-3K cascade.
-GO annotations related to this gene include protein homodimerization activity and protein tyrosine kinase activity.
+Diseases associated with ERBB4 include amyotrophic lateral sclerosis 19 and erbb4-related amyotrophic lateral sclerosis.
+Among its related pathways are PI3K/AKT Signaling in Cancer and Immune System.
+GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is TNK1.

 UniProtKB/Swiss-Prot for ERBB4 Gene